 7. Angry Birds

 Angry Birds, initially a mobile game created by Rovio, took the world by storm in 2009.
-Over the years, Angry Birds has seen rapid growth and evolved into an entertainment brand that covers not just mobile games, but books, animation, print products, merchandise, and a movie franchise.
+Over the years, Angry Birds has seen rapid growth and evolved into an entertainment brand that covers mobile games, books, animation, print products, merchandise, and a movie franchise.

 The website has several key sections displayed at the top of the homepage, including Movies, Games, Animations, and Shop.
 Altogether, it provides its visitors with tons of video content, mobile and web games, and an online store with branded apparel and souvenirs.